Pikmin: Protagonists

-The main protagonist of the series is Captain Olimar, an employee of the Hocotate Freight Company, who flies a ship known as the S.S.
+The main protagonist of the series is Captain Olimar, an employee of the Hocotate Freight Company, who flies a rocket ship known as the S.S.
 Dolphin, a reference to the GameCube's developmental code name.
 He has a wife, son and daughter.
-Pikmin 2 introduces Louie, a co-worker of Olimar, who places the Hocotate Freight Company in debt after losing a shipment of gold pikpik carrots to a "ravenous space bunny".
+Pikmin 2 introduces Louie, a co-worker of Olimar, who places the Hocotate Freight Company in debt after losing a shipment of gold "Pikpik" brand carrots to a "ravenous space bunny".
 The names "Olimar" and "Louie" are based on Mario and Luigi, who were also created by Shigeru Miyamoto.

 In Pikmin 3, three new characters succeed Olimar as playable leaders: Alph the engineer, Brittany the botanist, and Captain Charlie.
-All three characters come from Koppai, a planet whose inhabitants are similar to the Hocotations, and they interact with each other through in-game dialogue.
+All three characters come from Koppai, a planet whose inhabitants are similar to the Hocotatians, and they interact with each other through in-game dialogue.
 Though not playable during the game's story, Olimar and Louie both appear later in the game's story and become integral to its plot, are playable in Bingo Battle Mode and five of the downloadable mission levels, and Olimar's expedition logs are later discovered by the crew and offer helpful advice regarding PNF-404.
+Olimar and Louie are playable in the Olimar's Comeback side story missions unique to Pikmin 3 Deluxe.

+In Pikmin 4, the main character is customizable by the player, and works as a rookie member of the Rescue Corps organization.
+They are tasked with rescuing the other Rescue Corps members, as well as Olimar.
+This player character is one of two playable characters in the main story, along with the Rescue Corps' dog Oatchi.
+Though not playable during the game's story, Olimar and Louie both appear later in the game's story and become integral to its plot, with Louie appearing in a more antagonistic role.
+While not playable in the main story, Olimar is playable in the Olimar's Shipwreck Tale side story.
+Whilst the three playable characters of Pikmin 3 do not appear within the fourth instalment, three similar characters do appear: Yorke, Nelle and Don Bergman.